mpayetta/mpayetta.github.io/_posts/2016-07-22-building-a-node-restful-api-intro-and-setup.markdown

 I will assume you already have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.
 You can find instructions to do this [here](https://docs.npmjs.com/getting-started/installing-node).
-If you already have them installed, make sure you have NPM v3 installed, since we'll use Babel and the depedency hierarchy it's too deep and complex.
+If you already have them installed, make sure you have NPM v3 installed, since we'll use Babel and the dependency hierarchy it's too deep and complex.
 Hence the NPM 3 [way of installing](https://docs.npmjs.com/how-npm-works/npm3) dependencies in a "flat" way will highly decrease the time to transpile from Babel ES6 to ES5.